bpassos-zz/git-commands/README.md

 # Amending a commit
 $ git commit --amend 'new commit message' or no message to maintain previous message

+# Squashing commits together
+$ git rebase -i
+This will give you an interface on your core editor:
+# Commands:
+#  p, pick = use commit
+#  r, reword = use commit, but edit the commit message
+#  e, edit = use commit, but stop for amending
+#  s, squash = use commit, but meld into previous commit
+#  f, fixup = like "squash", but discard this commit's log message
+#  x, exec = run command (the rest of the line) using shell
 ```

 #### Branching and merging